by: Zank, CEO of Bennett Data Science

 I had a very interesting talk today with the esteemed UCSD professor, Yoav Freund, who, among other things was one of two scientists who won the 2003 Gödel Prize for their work on formulating the AdaBoost algorithm.
 He’s quite a person: kind, and always easy to talk with.
 But what I like most about Yoav is his passion for the work he does.

-We were talking today about the big progress scientists have made over the past several years.
-In particular, I was remarking how AI was achieving stunning accuracies in detecting tumors or metastases in breast cancer patients.
+We talked about the big progress scientists made over the past several years.
+In particular, I remarked how AI was achieving stunning accuracies in detecting tumors or metastases in breast cancer patients.
 I noted that AI is much better than humans at detecting the anomalies.
 From the paper, in fact, Google shows their method, called LYNA, has an accuracy (AUC) of 0.99, which in any detection algorithm is phenomenal.
 From the Google paper:

 LYNA was able to correctly distinguish a slide with metastatic cancer from a slide without cancer 99% of the time.